 This image, shown below, was named by a family member.
 It bears the name “Esto Perpetua” meaning it is eternal or perpetual in Latin.
 This name took us a few hours to come up with and more than one family member assisting against a deadline.
 It was really hard to get it right until that name came out.

-Professional landscape photograph of farm equipment pivot line in Ririe, Idaho by Cramer Imaging
+Professional landscape photograph of farm equipment pivot line in Ririe, Idaho by Audrey Cramer Photography

 Esto Perpetua